TeeFooLoo/documentation-systems-lab/reference-implementation/atlas-commerce/getting-started/authentication.md

 }
 ```

-Verify that every protected request includes the `Authorization` header using the Bearer format.
+Verify that the request includes an `Authorization` header using the Bearer authentication scheme.

 ---